conan-io/docs/installation.rst

 1. The preferred and **strongly recommended way to install conan** is from PyPI, the Python Package Index, with the ``pip`` command.
-2. There are other available binary installers for different systems, which might come with a bundled python interpreter, so it is not necessary to install python first.
-Please note that some of **these installers might have some limitations**, specially those created with pyinstaller (like Windows & Linux deb installers).
+2. There are other available installers for different systems, which might come with a bundled python interpreter, so it is not necessary to install python first.
+Please note that some of **these installers might have some limitations**, specially those created with pyinstaller (like Windows exe & Linux deb).
 3. Running conan from sources.

 Install with pip